Equidistribution of $q$-orbits of closed geodesics: From geodesic periods to additive twist -series

-where $w_\gamma$ is any point on the fixed circle $S_\gamma\subset \Hb$ of $\gamma$ and $d\mu_\CC$ is defined as in Section \ref{sec:closedgeo}.
-Now by Cauchy's Theorem and a change of variable (using the holomorphicity of $f$) we have that
+where $w_\gamma$ is any point on the fixed half-circle $S_\gamma\subset \Hb$ of $\gamma$ and the measure $\mu_\CC$ is defined as in Section \ref{sec:closedgeo}.
+Now by shifting contours (using the holomorphicity of $f$) and a change of variable we have that